 For details on using psycopg2, see Psycopg documentation.

-For a tutorial on building a sample Python application that uses psycopg2, see Build a Python application.
+For a tutorial on building a sample Python application that uses psycopg2, see Connect an application.

 Install the psycopg2 binary